MeganRoberts-dev/march-24-hackathon/TESTING.md

 It was also tested on multiple devices to ensure it was responsive and behaved as expected.
 Devices used for testing were:

 1. Pixel4a (Android 13)
-2. Iphone ??? - This identified some issues, please see [Known Bugs](./README.md#bugs) section of the README.md.
+2. Iphone 14 Pro Max - This identified some issues, please see [Known Bugs](./README.md#bugs) section of the README.md.
-3.
-4.
-5.
 <br>

 ## Testing Clickable Links & Buttons